Universal-Connect-Project/ucp-hosted-app/apps/authentication-service/README.md

 For all other e2e tests, run `npm run dev` prior to launching cypress.

 The rate-limiting tests don't need to be run locally, as they are run during our CI pipeline.
-Unless you are changing some code related to rate-limiting, don't worry about running the rate-limiting tests.
+Unless you are changing some code related to rate-limiting, don't worry about running them.